dgdekoning/myFAIR-iKnowIT/README.md

 15. Visit the Galaxy page to view the uploaded and to start working with them.

 # <a name="see-results"></a> See results
-The following steps can be used to view the results of your histories.
+The following steps can be used to view the results of your analysis.

 1. Click on the "Get results from group" option.
 2. Enter the group name that you want to get the results from.